pester/Pester/README.md

 **All misplaced code will run during Discovery, and its results won't be available during Run.**

 This will allow Pester to control when all of your code is executed, and scope it correctly.
 This will also keep the amount of code executed during discovery to a minimum.
 Keeping it fast and responsive.
-See an [article explaining it in detail](https://jakubjares.com/2020/04/11/pester5-discovery-and-script-setup/).
+See [discovery and script setup](https://jakubjares.com/2020/04/11/pester5-discovery-and-script-setup/) article for detailed information.

 #### Put setup in BeforeAll
 If your test suite already puts its setups and teardowns into `Before*` and `After*`.
 All you need to do is move the file setup into a `BeforeAll` block: